weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementEviction.md

 ---
-title: ClusterResourcePlacementEviction TSG
+title: Placement Eviction TSG
-description: Identify and fix KubeFleet issues associated with the ClusterResourcePlacementEviction API
+description: Troubleshooting guide for eviction operations (ClusterResourcePlacementEviction – feature currently only for ClusterResourcePlacement)
 weight: 11
 ---

-This guide provides troubleshooting steps for issues related to placement eviction.
+This guide provides troubleshooting steps for eviction operations.
+(Eviction currently applies only to ClusterResourcePlacement; ResourcePlacement does not support eviction.)

 An eviction object when created is ideally only reconciled once and reaches a terminal state.
 List of terminal states for eviction are: